gidven/saxo-openapi-guide/docs/basics/fundamental-programming-concepts/websocket-streaming.md

     !!!
 Note
         The current WebSocket version supported by the OpenAPI is `13`.
 Client libraries using outdated versions will receive a `HTTP 426 Upgrade Required` response when attempting to connect to the streaming server.

 2. **Receive Confirmation.** The streaming server responds with `HTTP 101 Switching Protocols` to confirm that the connection has been established.
-This response includes a `Connection: Upgrade` and a `Upgrade: websocket` header, as well as a hash of the key provided by the client in the `Sec-WebSocket-Accept` header (which prevents caching proxies from interfering with the handshake request).
+This response includes a `Connection: Upgrade` and a `Upgrade: websocket` header, as well as a hash of the key provided by the client in the `Sec-WebSocket-Accept` header, which prevents caching proxies from interfering with the opening handshake.

     ```HTTP
     HTTP/1.1 101 Switching Protocols